 In most cases, the consumption of these medicines is considered as a temporary cause of hair loss.
 As soon the course is completed, the side effects should stop.
 However, endometriosis medication needs to be carefully prescribed after due consideration of risks and benefits for each woman, because they could provoke hereditary hair loss.

 Clinically proven and medically licensed treatments for women’s hair loss will more often than not help get hair growth back on track.
-Whether temporary or genetic, there is a solution out there that will suit you.
-Women have enough to worry about, but at least hair loss is manageable.
+Whether temporary or genetic, there is likely a hair loss solution out there that will suit you.
+Women have enough to worry about, but at least hair loss is usually manageable.